chloe-gilligan/Gilligan_Putnam_Lab_Notebook/_posts/June_Goals.md

 - Made 20% HCl solution
 - Changed out HCl solution for 20%
 - Chlorophyll quality control and coding
-- Working on trying to get code for outliers to work in R
+- Working on trying to get code for outliers to work in R, used z-score in the end
 - Trained undergrads on sym counts
 - Helped Flo with Apex
+- Finished Chl outlier removal

+20240607

+- Updated github issues
+- Pushed updates to Chl figures
+- Updating excel for Biomass, fixing changes that exist for biomass
+-